proteinreport/proteinreport.org/content/events/new-food-conference-online/index.md

 weight: 5000
 uuid: 440
 ---
-<p>The New Food Conference is a unique, industry-oriented event that aims to accelerate and empower these innovative food technologies by bringing together key stakeholders.
-It is Europe’s first and biggest conference on new-protein solutions.</p>
+The New Food Conference is a unique, industry-oriented event that aims to accelerate and empower these innovative food technologies by bringing together key stakeholders.
+It is Europe's first and biggest conference on new-protein solutions.